orbitmines/archive/projects/_unprocessed/Unprocessed while at Birmingham.md

 ---

 recursive generation etc .

-for index go through discord, zulip users of...

-compile lists of peojects

-live roadmap, history can be seen here

 hidden something learning vertically not ?

 High fos water dropplet bounching off water myltiple times, each time higher the smaller it is, then merging witht he water structure below, local gravitational pressure breaks and then merges partially, shockwave below- interesting

----

-pablo:
-future of programming

-lunwilson

-send loat of project to pablo

 ---